 RichTextLabel, the one node for all your game dialogues.

 AnimationPlayer, which will save you countless lines of code.

 You’ll see how to push rocks and other obstacles as in 2D Zelda games.

 You’ll discover how to show information about a keyword on hover in dialogues with

 You can use that for quests or a glossary.

 You’ll learn to sequence attack patterns with

-And so much more.
+That’s only a glimpse of all you’ll get.
 Each guide covers the node’s key features and ways to use it in games.